 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Cardiac muscle, like skeletal muscle, appears striated due to the organization of muscle tissue into sarcomeres.
 While similar to skeletal muscle, cardiac muscle is different in a few ways.
-Cardiac muscles are composed of tubular cardiomyocytes, or, cardiac muscle cells.
-The cardiomyocyes are then in turn composed of tubular myofibrils, which are repeating sections of sarcomeres.
+Cardiac muscles are composed of tubular cardiomyocytes, or cardiac muscle cells.
+The cardiomyocytes are composed of tubular myofibrils, which are repeating sections of sarcomeres.
 Intercalated disks transmit electrical action potentials between sarcomeres.

 A sarcomere is the basic unit of muscle tissue in both cardiac and skeletal muscle.
 Sarcomeres appear under the microscope as striations, with alternating dark and light bands.
 Sarcomeres are connected to a plasma membrane, called a sarcolemma, by T-tubules, which speed up the rate of depolarization within the sarcomere.